UD’s Return to Research Under COVID-19

-5. Can safety screenings related to COVID-19 (i.e., body temperature checks and health related questions) that may need to be implemented prior to in-person with research participants be implemented without IRB approval?
+4. Can safety checks related to COVID-19 (i.e., body temperature checks and health screening questions pertaining to COVID) prior to in-person interaction with research participants be implemented without IRB approval?

 Yes.
-Researchers may implement COVID-19 related health screening protocols prior to in-person interaction with human subjects without requirement for those screenings to be approved by the IRB.
+Researchers can implement the COVID-19 related health screening protocols posted at https://www.udel.edu/home/coronavirus/return/testing/ prior to in-person interaction with human subjects without requirement for those screenings to be approved by the IRB.
 Body temperature checks and other safety screening COVID-19 health-related questions can be collected and those modifications do not need to be submitted for IRB review and approval unless they are intended to be used as research data (e.g., co-variants, COVID-19 related studies).

 Any other changes protocols may need related to COVID-19 (e.g., changes to inclusion/exclusion criteria, elimination of certain procedures previously approved and now removed from protocol, etc.) must be reviewed and approved by the IRB via the amendment process prior to implementation.

 5. How should COVID-19 related risks as they pertain to in-person visits be communicated to research participants?